ciarand/phoenix/README.md

 make install
 ```

+See the Makefile for other targets.

 What does it do?
 ----------------
+- Bootstraps a machine (SSH keys, sudoers file, etc.)

 - Sets up my dotfiles (see the dotfiles role and the [dotfiles][] folder)

+- Installs a full version of vim (compiling it if necessary)

+- Installs VirtualBox, packer, and vagrant

 - Sets up a working Ruby environment complete with rbenv and 4 or so Rubies

 - Sets up a working go environment (from source) and installs some basic bins

-- Replicates these scripts (repo included) to the target machine
+- Replicates these scripts (repo included) to the target machine, installs the
+  latest version of Ansible

+- Installs some essential apps in Debian (Chromium, Spotify, etc.)

 [dotfiles]: /dotfiles